More Yesterdays Than Tomorrows

 Everyone in class will contribute to the intensity.

-When you approach your training proactively, with clear presuppositions, your progress gets accelerated.
+When you approach your training proactively, with appealing presuppositions, your progress gets accelerated.

-You do not need an "invitation" to move quickly, count loud, stay focused, and do your personal best.
+You do not need a new invitation to move quickly, count loud, stay focused, and do your personal best.

 You certainly do not consult the Farmer's Almanac to determine what kind of day you are going to have.